-What matters is that an ongoing process is set up.
-A clear owner for the second step.
-A clear timeframe for each subsequent step.
+What matters is setting up an ongoing process to make long-lasting change.
+Defining a clear owner for the second step.
+Setting a clear timeframe for each subsequent step.

 Rolling out a PMO?
 That first batch of templates and processes doesn’t matter as much as setting up clear ownership, allocating resources, tasks to drive culture change, setting an update schedule, and having expiration dates to force continual review and updates.

 An acquaintance of mine, who wants to stay anonymous for obvious reasons, provided me the data for the above chart.
 The data came from their last job hunting experience.
 While a successful job search — after all, they got offers — there is something very disturbing that I would like to point out.Read More

 This article was published back in the June 2005 edition of Medical Product Outsourcing magazine.
 As the article title says, it covers how a company’s IT infrastructure can help with its medical device design process.

 Geez that’s an old photo of me…sigh.Read More